awslabs/amazon-s3-data-replication-hub-plugin/README.md

 1. Click **Next**.
 Review and confirm acknowledgement,  then click **Create Stack**.

-If you want to make changes to the solution, you can follow [custom build](CUSTOM_BUILD.md) guide.
+If you want to make changes to this plugin, you can follow [custom build](CUSTOM_BUILD.md) guide.

 > Note: You can simply delete the stack from CloudFormation console if the replication task is no longer required.

 ### Deploy via AWS CDK

-If you want to use AWS CDK to deploy this solution, please make sure you have met below prerequisites:
+If you want to use AWS CDK to deploy this plugin, please make sure you have met below prerequisites:

 * [AWS Command Line Interface](https://aws.amazon.com/cli/)
 * Node.js 12.x or later